Request

 Built-in Extractors

-salvo = { version = "*", features = ["oapi"] }
+salvo = {version = "*", features = ["oapi"]}

-Then import the extractors:
+Then you can import the extractors:

 use salvo::{oapi::extract::JsonBody, prelude::*};